Metro League

 U13: Results/standings will be posted on the Metro Soccer League website.
 This league does have a final weekend where all teams will have playoffs to reward a winner and runner-up in a championship game after the quarterfinals and semifinals, depending on the number of teams.

 All U10 and U11 players will be evaluated to assess their level and what program is most appropriate for them.
-Where spots for the Metro Program may be limited, so it is crucial to register for evaluations, even if your child is unavailable to attend.
+Where spots for the Metro Program may be limited, it is crucial to register for evaluations, even if your child is unavailable to attend.
 As we follow the Long Term Player Development plan (LTPD), after the assessments, players will be recommended to the appropriate program to enhance their skills to succeed.
-The $25 fee that is required to register for the evaluations will go towards the program they will be joining.
-If you have any questions or need more information, do not hesitate to reach out to our Technical Director, Matt, at technical_director@pcspminorsoccer.ca
+The $25 fee required to register for the evaluations will go towards the program they will join.
+If you have any questions or need more information, do not hesitate to contact our Technical Director, Matt, at technical_director@pcspminorsoccer.ca.

 Below, you can find our tryouts/evaluations policy: